alexmon1989/russia_ddos/README.md

 ### Other features

+- Multiple targets support - the script can attack multiple targets at the same time
 - Detailed statistics with deep attack log for better attack analysis during the attack
 - Display average request rate and throughput
 - Periodic checks of your public IP address to ensure your privacy and VPN connection survivability.